It’s incredibly important to recognize the warning signs of memory loss and seek medical assistance for your loved one sooner rather than later.

-Below are four warning signs of memory impairment—but this list is not definitive and is not a substitute for a medical assessment by a professional.
+Below are four warning signs of memory loss or impairment—but this list is not definitive and is not a substitute for a medical assessment by a professional.

 1. Forgetfulness or disorientation